Skip to content

 High-risk slices go first.
 If auth is broken, nothing else works — so it’s S01.
 Favorites are low-risk and depend on established patterns, so they’re last.

-The roadmap also includes: key risks, proof strategy (which slice retires which risk), verification classes, milestone definition of done, requirement coverage, and a boundary map of what each slice produces and consumes.
+The roadmap also includes: key risks and unknowns, proof strategy (which slice retires which risk), verification classes (contract, integration, operational, UAT), milestone definition of done, requirement coverage, a boundary map of what each slice produces and consumes, and a horizontal checklist of cross-cutting concerns (auth boundaries, reconnection strategies, billing path impact) to check across all slices.

 Before each slice executes, a slice planner decomposes it into tasks — individual units of work small enough for one agent context window: